 Keep the process as easy as you can by giving clear instructions on what experience, requirements, and documents you are looking for regarding an application to the open role along with how to submit all documents on the platforms of your choice.
 Feel free to cross-post on multiple job sites, but connect them back to one account to streamline your review process.

-Try to avoid adding in additional qualifying questions that can deter candidates, especially if they are doubling up information already provided in their application documents.
+Try to avoid adding additional qualifying questions that can deter candidates, especially if they are doubling up information already provided in their application documents.
 If you're asking for a resume and cover letter, qualified and interested candidates will take the time to tailor their application to suit the role in question which allows you, or your ag recruiter, to filter through candidates more effectively to find your ideal candidates quicker.

 Although slightly controversial, consider removing any questions regarding criminal history and Ban the Box to allow a candidate's character and experience to be showcased on their current qualifications, not their past.
 Requiring this information to be disclosed on an application can turn candidates away who would otherwise be qualified and eager to take on, and excel, in this role.

-While it has been standard practice to include this request for information, is it relevant for your role?
-If yes, there is always an opportunity to discuss with the candidate at a later point in the hiring process if they are a fit for the role in question; what happened and when did it happen?
+While it has been standard practice to include this request for information, is it relevant to your role?
+If yes, there is always an opportunity to discuss with the candidate at a later point in the hiring process if they are fit for the role in question; what happened and when did it happen?
 Perhaps it was long in the past and is no longer worth mentioning.
 Taking this approach will allow you to form a more educated opinion on the candidate as a whole, as opposed to missing out on a high-performing candidate solely by the Box and their resume.

 We break down the do's and don'ts of your application process in the blog The Problem with Your Application Process.